awsdocs/aws-cloud9-user-guide/doc_source/delete-environment.rst

     :description:
         Describes how to delete an environment in AWS Cloud9.

-To prevent ongoing charges to your AWS account related to an |envfirst| that you're no longer using, you should delete the |env|.
+To prevent any ongoing charges to your AWS account related to an |envfirst| that you're no longer using, you should delete the |env|.

 * :ref:`delete-environment-console`